dvmlls/bdscale/README.md

 ```

-This yields a graph with a large gap at the beginning of September because Labor Day was on the 1st.
+This yields a graph with a large gap at the beginning of September, because Labor Day was on the 1st:

 <img src='man/figures/calendar.PNG'>